 Diversion.
-AMH+ practices and CMAs must assume primary responsibility for identifying members who are at risk of entry into an institutional setting, such as an ICF-IID, psychiatric hospital, or psychiatric residential treatment facility, and performing diversion activities.
-Diversion activities must include:
+AMH+ practices and CMAs must assume primary responsibility for identifying members who are not eligible for TCL and are at risk of entry into an institutional setting, such as an ICF-IID, psychiatric hospital, or psychiatric residential treatment facility, and performing diversion activities.
+Diversion activities for individuals eligible for or participating in TCL remain the responsibility of Tailored Plan / LME/MCO TCL staff.
+For all other members, diversion activities must include:

-- Screening and assessing the member for eligibility for community-based services; - Educating the member on the choice to remain in the community and the services that would be available; - Facilitating referrals and linkages to community support services for assistance; - Determining whether the member is eligible for supported housing, if needed; and - Developing a Community Integration Plan that clearly documents that the member's decision to remain in the community was based on informed choice, and the degree to which the member's decision has been implemented.
+- Screening and assessing the member for eligibility for community-based services; - Educating the member on the choice to remain in the community and the services that would be available; - Facilitating referrals and linkages to community support services for assistance; - Determining whether the member is eligible for supportive housing, if needed; and - Developing a Community Integration Plan that clearly documents that the member's decision to remain in the community was based on informed choice, and the degree to which the member's decision has been implemented.